 Translation, localization, and internationalization — what do all these words mean?
 The World Wide Web Consortium (W3C), an international community that determines web standards and best practices defines localization as the “adaptation of a product, application or document content to meet the language, cultural and other requirements of a specific target market (a locale)”.

-Translation is only one part of localization, which can also involve adapting to different cultural cues, references, and standards.
-In fact, you could localize within one language, if for example, you were adapting something in European French for the French-Canadian market.
+Translation is only one part of localization, which can also involve adapting content to different cultural cues, references, and standards.
+As an example, you could localize text without translating if you were adapting something in European French for the French-Canadian market.

 Internationalization, on the other hand, “is the design and development of a product, application or document content that enables easy localization for target audiences that vary in culture, region, or language.”